angu-dev/defly/README.md

 ---
 **Tooltip**

 This can be used to create customizable tooltips.
-In order to function correctly, popper-2.6.0.js is required.
+In order to work correctly, popper-2.6.0.js is required.

 |Attribute|Values|Description|
 |-|-|-|